Privileged Access Management Fundamentals

 Module 5: Course Assessment

-This course will also explore some of the benefits of privileged access management and best practices.
+This privileged access management course will also explore some of the benefits of privileged access management and best practices.
 The course will then discuss privileged access management in the context of Active Directory (AD) and perform hands-on labs.

 Students should have 1-2 years of experience in IT before taking this course.